wp-plugins/multiple-ajax-calendar/readme.txt

 === Plugin Name ===
 Contributors: xavierserranoa
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=F4C4QKNHHWGA6
+Tags: ajax, calendar, widget,multiple,instances,jquery Requires at least: 2.9
-Tags: ajax, twitter, widget,feed,instances,multiple,jquery Tested up to: 3.5
+Tested up to: 3.5
 Stable tag: 1.0
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Twitter Feed Widget will display your tweets using ajax and jquery.
-It shows one tweet at a time and loops through an specified number of tweets and time interval.
+Multiple AJAX Calendar is a plugin that will display an AJAX enabled WordPress Calendar Widget with the ability to add more than one in a page.

 == Description ==

-Twitter Feed Widget will display your tweets using ajax and jquery.
-It shows one tweet at a time and loops through an specified number of tweets and time interval.

-Features
+Multiple AJAX Calendar is a plugin that will display an AJAX enabled WordPress calendar Widget.
+This enhances the functionality of the standard wordpress calendar by:

-* Uses jQuery to display and loop through the tweets.
+* Allows navigating through months without reloading the page.
-* Allows Multiple Instances of the feed
+* AllowsMultiple Instances of the calendar
-* You can change the title,twitter account,Number Of tweets,Time interval
-* Comes with a default Style

 == Installation ==

 The plugin is simple to install:

 1. Download the zip file.
 2. Unpack the zip.
-You should have a directory called `twitter-feed-widget`, containing several PHP files.
+You should have a directory called `multiple-ajax-calendar`, containing several PHP files.
-3. Upload the `twitter-feed-widget` directory to the `wp-content/plugins` directory on your WordPress installation.
+3. Upload the `multiple-ajax-calendar` directory to the `wp-content/plugins` directory on your WordPress installation.
+You need to retain the `multiple-ajax-calendar` directory structure.
 4. Make any modifications to your theme, as required.
 5. Activate plugin.

-You can find full details of installing a plugin on the [plugin installation page](http://thesquaremedia.com/blog/plugins/twitter-feed-widget/).
+You can find full details of installing a plugin on the [plugin installation page](http://thesquaremedia.com/blog/plugins/multiple-ajax-calendar/).

+== Frequently Asked Questions ==

+= Does the calendar support Schedueling? =

+No, the calendar is simply an enhancement to the regular wordpress calendar widget.

 == Screenshots ==